ng-Classic/ng-classic/docs/BAZEL.md

-# Building Angular Classicwith Bazel
+# Building Angular Classic with Bazel

-Note: this doc is for developing Angular, it is _not_ public documentation for building an Angular Classicapplication with Bazel.
+Note: this doc is for developing Angular, it is _not_ public documentation for building an Angular Classic application with Bazel.

 The Bazel build tool (https://bazel.build) provides fast, reliable incremental builds.
 We plan to migrate Angular's build scripts to